valeriansaliou/bandurria/README.md

 * `banner_submiterror` (type: _string_, allowed: any string, default: `Your comment could not be submitted.
 Mind try again?`) — Translated string for the error banner

 ### Run Bandurria

+In order to run Bandurria on your server and add comments to your blog or website, follow those steps in order:

 #### 1. Create the SQL database